zranger1/PixelblazePatterns/README.md

 10. **Random Wipe** - random color wipe
 11. **Springy Theater** - theater style chaser lights that also change distance.

+## darkbolt.js
+Fires an accelerating bolt of darkness down a colored strip.
+A nice effect on long linear strips.
+There are sliders to control background color, bolt size, speed and direction.

+## badfluorescent.js
+A Totally Accurate Simulation of a failing fluorescent tube.
+Features dim, flickering ends, periodic arc failure, odd color changes...
+Will remind you why LEDs are better!
+This is part of my complete technological overkill bathroom mirror lighting system, which reproduces the colors of several different light sources.
+It um, sorta snuck in there, and insists on running every April 1.

 ## cellularautomata1d.js
 Renders elementary cellular automata as described by https://mathworld.wolfram.com/ElementaryCellularAutomaton.html Looks good on a linear LED strip, great on a strip rolled around a pipe or tube!
 Can give Star Trek style blinky